 Some of us will have another baby and our leaflet explores how we might integrate the memories of our baby into our story, affirming that he or she lived and is forever part of our family.

-To join TCF's private Facebook group for parents who have suffered the loss of a baby, toddler or pre-school child contact Kate and Carolyn at firstname.lastname@example.org and ask to join.
+Our main support for parents who have lost a baby, toddler or pre-school child is through our private Facebook group for parents who have suffered the loss of a baby, toddler or pre-school child and our occasional online support group meetings which are facilitated by bereaved parents.
+To join our Facebook Group, contact the moderators, Kate or Heather at firstname.lastname@example.org and ask to join.
 We will ask you a few questions about your loss (in order to keep the group safe and secure for bereaved parents only), and then be able to email you a link to join the group.

 Each year thousands of parents suffer the loss of a son or a daughter.
 Please help us to support families in their time of greatest need.